gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 reported in the XFF header, port can be taken from the observed TCP connection or use an arbitrary number, since the port is usually trivial.

-In case of multiple IPs are appended in the header, Teleport takes the last IP in the list.
-If the client request has to go through multiple jumps of reverse proxies/load balancers, say request -> jump A -> jump B -> jump C -> Teleport Proxy, only the first jump A should be setting the XFF header and the user can configure jump B and jump C to maintain the header values without modifying it.
+Request with multiple XFF header values will be rejected.
+In case of multiple IPs are appended in the header, the last IP is taken.

 ### User Experience